 The ReVTA program is funded with $1.2M to be paid as grants to TA providers in support of Vermont businesses impacted by COVID.
 ReVTA began accepting business applications September 21, 2020.
-As of October 1, 2020, the total number of approved statewide business applications has the potential to fully deplete the available funding for this program.
+As of December 20, 2020, the program is closed.

 1. It takes less than 10 minutes to submit your application.